valeancloud/valeancloud/README.md

   <img src="assets/aws-certified-solutions-architect-associate.png" width="120" />
 </p>

-**👋 Hi there, I'm Andrews, an AWS Solutions Architect**
+**👋 Hi there, I'm Andrews**

 I’m a self‑driven Solutions Architect who learns best by getting my hands dirty.
-I love spinning up systems in AWS, tearing them down, and rebuilding them just to see how they behave in the real world.
-I’m always experimenting with new ideas, breaking things on purpose, and figuring out smarter ways to put them back together.
-Most of my work revolves around designing secure, scalable, and automated infrastructure while pushing myself toward more advanced AWS certifications.
+I love spinning up systems in AWS, tearing them down, and rebuilding them just to see how they behave under real‑world conditions.
+Lately, I’ve been leaning heavily into cloud security — analyzing how services interact, locking down architectures, and stress‑testing the guardrails that keep environments safe.
+I’m constantly experimenting, breaking things on purpose, and figuring out smarter, more secure ways to put them back together.
+My focus now is designing secure, scalable, and automated cloud infrastructure while working toward the AWS Security Specialty to deepen my expertise in protecting workloads at scale.

 ## **🚀 What I Do**